Dealing with storm-damaged trees

 Deciding which trees to save after a storm often requires careful inspection.
 When in doubt, always consult with a professional arborist before working around damaged trees.

 Beware of “doorknockers.”
 Homeowners in storm-damaged areas may be approached by individuals offering to remove downed or damaged trees.
 Unlike professional arborists, these doorknockers do not have the specific training and expertise to work around dangerous trees or power lines and may not be insured.

-- Tree damage often reflects pre-exiting tree problems.
+Tree damage often reflects pre-exiting tree problems.
 Limbs or trees that come down in thunderstorms often have underlying defects that caused them to fail.
 Some examples include fungal decay, previous damage or poor root structure.
 If a tree loses a limb during a storm because of decay, it’s possible other parts of the tree may have similar problems.

-- Does the damage make the tree a future hazard?
+Does the damage make the tree a future hazard?
 Trees that lose major limbs may become unstable and may become prone to fail in the next storm.

 Is the tree near any “targets?”
 In assessing hazardous trees, arborists look at targets—what will the tree or limb hit if it falls?
-Damaged trees located in native woodlots or windbreaks are likely to be less of a concern than a tree that overhangs a house or car-port.
+Damaged trees located in native woodlots or windbreaks are likely to be less of a concern than a tree that overhangs a house or carport.